oehrlis/docker-odsee/README.md

+:warning: **This repository has been discontinued.** ODSEE Docker build scripts are now available in [oehrlis/docker](https://github.com/oehrlis/docker)

 # Docker Base Image for Trivadis Engineering

 Docker base image used for miscellaneous Oracle Directory Enterprise Edition engineering .

 ## Content